 At the conclusion of a required 30-day public comment period, all comments were documented, reviewed and responded to.
-SPC adopted the 2023-2026 TIP and its companion documents at its meeting on June 27, 2022.
-Once the TIP is approved at the regional level, it is submitted to PennDOT for approval by the Governor, as well as to the U.S. DOT.
+SPC intends to adopt the 2025-2028 TIP and its companion documents at its meeting on June 24, 2024.
+Once the TIP is approved at the regional level, it is submitted to PennDOT for approval by the Governor, as well as to the U.S. DOT and U.S. EPA.
 Federal regulations also require that the regional TIP be incorporated into a state TIP (STIP), which is a compilation of projects from throughout the Commonwealth.
 As discussed in the previous section, as project schedules and cost estimates change, SPC makes adjustments to the TIP periodically through the Transportation Technical Committee and Transit Operators Committee.
-This ensures that the region's limited federal and state funding is being used to the fullest extent.
+This ensures that the region's limited federal and state funding is being used efficiently to the fullest extent.